 Run a goal under budget

-This recipe walks through what a real autonomous goal looks like: hours of wall-clock time, hundreds of turns, millions of tokens.
+This recipe walks through what a real autonomous goal looks like: hours of wall-clock time, many turns, profile-sized token headroom.

 The scenario